 Patients with lipedema will experience not only issues with clothing (being larger lower body versus smaller-waisted) but also pain, accelerated osteoarthritis of knees and ankles, dilated veins and varicosities, and chronic swelling.

 In Toronto, I treat my patients with lipedema with a gentle tumescence solution-assisted liposuction, using more tumescence solution to minimize injuries to veins and lymphatics, a concept favoured in Germany and Switzerland (where lipedema has been recognized for many years now) with their water-assisted liposuction.

-Not only tumescence solution is generously used at VISAGE Clinic, I also favoured small cannulas in order to minimize injuries to tissues.
+In addition to generously using tumescence solution, I also favour small cannulas in order to minimize injuries to tissues.
 This is particularly important around the knees, the calf and the ankles where “liposuction tracts” can easily be done inadvertently.
-Liposuction “tracts” are also minimized with the “equalization” techniques, an American concept called SAFEliposuction where a widen tip cannula is used without suction to break and equalize the soft tissues.
-I also often with gently and carefully turn (we call it “flipping”) my patients during general anesthesia (a 3-people manoeuver) so I can access safely and effectively the back of the legs.
+Liposuction “tracts” are also minimized with “equalization” techniques, including an American concept called SAFEliposuction where a wide-tip cannula is used without suction to break and equalize the soft tissues.
+I also often gently and carefully turn (we call it “flipping”) my patients during general anesthesia (a 3-person manoeuver) so I can safely and effectively access the back of the legs.

 It is quite common to liposuction 5L in the thighs only (for patients with lipedema), and therefore, a thigh lift is often recommenced as most patients prefer a fine vertical scar and thinner tauter legs to thinner legs with excessive and loose skin.